magepages/mpdocs/docs/reward-points/index.md

   * Customers who belong to different groups can receive different earning rates even when they purchase the same product.
 * In the **Earning Rate** field
   * Define the conversion rate from X (currency) to Y (point)
   * Admins can fill out the appropriate rate in here.
-However, decimal numbers are not approved.
-If admins enter a decimal number, they will be rounded following the rule ``>= 0.5 to 1``, or  ``< 0.5 to 0``.
+However, decimal numbers are not approved at Point section.
+If admins enter a decimal number, they will be rounded following the rule in configuration part
 * In the **Priority** field:
   * Indicates the priority of this earning rate compared to other earning rates.
   * 0 indicates the highest priority.
 The higher number, the lower priority.